juanjofrelopez/design-patterns/README.md

 - Strive for loosely coupled designs between object that interact.
 - Classes should be closed for modification and open to extension.
 - Depend upon abstractions.
 Do not depend upon concrete classes.
 (Dependency Inversion Principle).
+- Least knowlede: talk only to your inmediate friends.

+## Tips and tricks

+- All principles should be used when they are helpful.
+- All design involves tradeoffs (abstraction vs speed, space vs time, etc).
+- Take all factors into account before applying principles.